 A.G.
 Edwards may, in its sole discretion, allow any of these parties to offer for sale, contract to sell, sell, distribute, grant any option, right or warrant to purchase, pledge, hypothecate or otherwise dispose of any common units, any securities convertible into, or exercisable or exchangeable for, common units or any other rights to acquire such common units prior to the expiration of such 90-day period in whole or in part at anytime without notice.
 There are, however, no agreements between A.G.
 Edwards and these parties that would allow them to do so as of the date of this prospectus.
 A.G.
 Edwards has informed us that in the event that consent to a waiver of these restrictions is requested by us or any other person, A.G.
 Edwards, in deciding whether to grant its consent, will consider, among other factors, the unitholder's reasons for requesting the release, the number of units for which the release is being requested, and market conditions at the time of the request for such release.
 However, A.G.
-Edwards has informed us that informed us that informed us that any other person with the release of the request for such release.

-are no agreements between A.G.
+Edwards has informed us that as of the date of this prospectus there are no agreements between A.G.
 Edwards and any party that would allow such party to transfer any common units, nor does it have any intention of releasing any of the common units subject to the lock-up agreements prior to the expiration of the lock-up period at this time.